 No matter what's going on in the markets, it's important to stick with your long-term investment strategy.
 As an advisor, one of the ways I help my clients stay the course is by reminding them of the role long-term bonds play in a well-balanced, diversiﬁed portfolio.
 Here are 4 strategies that can help ease your inﬂation concerns and keep you aligned with your long-term goals.

 Understand how bonds fit into your strategy

 Since bonds are just one piece of your investment strategy, it's important to make sure they're appropriately balanced against your stock allocation.

 Generally, bond prices tend to move in the opposite direction of stock prices.
 When stock prices are down, bond prices are up, and vice versa.
+2022 was an unusual year in that both stocks and bonds were down.
+Regardless, bonds still offered diversification and performed relatively better than stocks.
 Here's what that means for your portfolio.

 One of my jobs as an advisor is to look at my clients' portfolio gaps and fill them in with recommendations that help manage risk.